 6 Stock Management Mistakes you Need to Avoid

 Improper stock control can ruin your business.
 Be aware that we’re all prone to making costly mistakes that can spell the end for your business, Even Nike wasn’t immune.
 In the early 2000’s, lack of stock control led to the loss of, hold your breath, approximately $100 million in sales – That is a big loss for any company, even a company the caliber of Nike.

 After all of the hullabaloo, Nike’s stock price plummeted 20%, It was slapped by several class-action lawsuits, and became the poster child for inefficient implementations.
 Fortunately, they were able to bounce back by using a better stock control system.
 If it can happen to one of the biggest companies in the world, it can happen to you too.

 We’ve compiled the Top 6 Stock Management mistakes businesses make when counting inventory and the possible solutions:

-The number one problem in stock management is us humans.
-Data entry mistakes, poorly trained staff, lack of knowledge in the stocktaking process, product knowledge, multi scanning product of the same type, lack of supervision, all are common mistakes and are understandable, but avoidable.
+The number one problem in stock management is us, humans.
+Data entry mistakes, poorly trained staff, lack of knowledge in the stocktaking process, product knowledge, multi-scanning a product of the same type, and lack of supervision, all are common mistakes and are understandable, but avoidable.

 Avoid these possibilities from affecting your stock count by planning correctly.
 If a pre-stocktake plan is created, communicated, tested, and managed correctly, then these errors will be significantly reduced if not eliminated.

 2. Failure To Accurately Forecast Demand